Welcome to the shop for www.fedup.com.au

 Whilst eBooks will not replace the good old hold in your hand paper, I love having access to both formats, I've got the best of both worlds, the paperback to leave sitting on the kitchen bench for constant reference, and the version on the Kindle, so I have it with me all the time, making it easier for me to continue spreading the FedUp message – Maria by email.

-The Food Intolerance Network consists of over 14,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
+The Food Intolerance Network consists of nearly 15,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
 A grateful member just summarised what we do as 'helping families and taking corporations to task'.
 We'd say that's exactly what we do.